TEALSK12/apcsa-public/curriculum/README.md

 http://bulbapedia.bulbagarden.net/.
 For a more general introduction to the Pokémon franchise, visit http://www.pokemon.com/.

-### AP Test Preparation

-The curriculum is designed with AP Test Prep in mind.
-All of the Unit tests are in the AP exam format.
-In classes where many students will take the exam, instructors should gradually adjust the testing environment to mimic that of the exam:

-- Always provide/allow the [AP Java Quick Reference]

-- Move from open-note (see “Tricky Code Cheat Sheet”) to closed-note

-- The AP exam has 40 multiple choice questions in 75 minutes (≈2 minutes per question).
-On the earlier tests, start at a slower pace (perhaps 4 minutes per question).
-As the course progresses, work to a pace even faster than the actual test (90 seconds per question).

 ### Vocabulary

 A comprehensive vocabulary list for each unit is provided for teachers to generate word walls in